 The following article was originally written in Russian by Georgii Vermishev and Darya Dmitrieva.
 It was first published in Деловой Петербург, a newspaper based in St. Petersburg, Russia under the title Удалённые знания: пандемия запустила революцию в системе образования.
 It has been translated here by Josh Wilson, Assistant Director for SRAS, for the benefit of our students, partners, colleagues, and subscribers.

-See also a our side-by-side translation of a recent survey for additional data on how online eduacation has been recieved in Russia.
+See also a our side-by-side translation of a survey on how online eduacation has been recieved in Russia.